-Making my paradise spring salad is super easy.
+Making my Paradise Spring Salad is super easy.
 The hardest thing is washing all of the fruit and vegetables.
-I really hate washing fruit and vegetables, because it’s super boring.
-However, it’s a much needed step!
+I really hate washing fruit and vegetables because it’s super boring; however, it’s a much needed step!
 Don’t skip out on it.
-Remember, fruits and veggies grow from the dirty, and bugs cling to them.
+Remember, fruits and veggies grow from the dirt, and bugs cling to them.
 NEVER eat fruit or vegetables without cleaning them first!

-After cleaning everything I cut up the cabbage, and tore the lettuce leaves.
-Afterwards I tossed the two until they were well combine.
-The lettuce and cabbage is pretty much my foundation, and I build ( or should I say decorate) from there!
+After cleaning everything, I cut up the cabbage and tore the lettuce leaves.
+Afterwards, I tossed the two until they were well combined.
+The lettuce and cabbage are pretty much my foundation, and I build (or should I say decorate) from there!

-For added and color I also used carrot match sticks.
+For added crunch and color I also used carrot match sticks.

 - Watermelon cubes

 My Paradise Spring Salad is delicious plain; however, if you’d like to pair it with a dressing, I recommend a sweet Raspberry or citrus dressing.